synapticloop/panl/README.md

 > **_Rapidly get up and running with a fully featured, SEO friendly, keyword
-> searchable, faceted search engine with an in-built, search page to test it all
+> searchable, faceted search engine with in-built search pages to test it all
 > out._**

 ---